enzo-dante/tech_prep/amazon-leadership-guide.md

 > As we do new things, we accept that we may be misunderstood for long periods of time.

 **1. Tell me about a time when you innovated on something and it went wrong.**

+As an SE at Choice Hotels, I was tasked with inventing the group payment options on their website.

+When I first took on the user story, the details provided conveyed simple if-else logic based on meeting specific conditions.

+I quickly learned the scope of the project wasn't adequately understood given that the functionality was going to intertwine with various domains that weren't prepared for such functionality yet given our service-oriented architecture and at the time on-going migration on-premise data center to AWS.

+So I expressed my concerns to my PM, who organized virtual-meetings with all the stake holders.

+After those meeting, I updated the logic on our backend, validated against my unit tests, and made sure our CDN had the necessary content

+Unfortunately, there were edge cases that I didn't take into account, so my implementation didn't pass QA.
+I brought up my failure to provide a scalable-solution and one of the stake holders from another domain possessed an excel that visually demonstrated how all 12 possible customer experiences should play out.

+After that meeting, I updated my logic and unit tests, worked closely with QA to make sure all possible scenarios were understood and tested.

+Once QA was approved, it was successfully tested in canary in both on-premise and cloud environments.

+Upon completion of the project, I was again offered an official role with the company.
+I was a contractor during my tenure as an SE at Choice Hotels.

 _This story demonstrates the Amazon Principles:_
 1. customer obsession